-Welcome to the second chapter of BASH scripting series in which we will discuss the topic variables.
+Welcome to the second chapter of BASH scripting series in which we will discuss variables in bash.
 Did you know that every programming language has a way to let programmers declare variables in their programs?
 But what exactly are they and why do we need variables in programming?
-Read on below to learn more about variables.
+Please read on below to learn more about variables.

 What is a variable?

 In computer programming, a variable is a named storage location which contains a value.

 Literally, a variable is like an empty bowl that can hold something.
 That “something” is usually:

 - or string of characters as in “Hello!”

 Variables in BASH